nzandy/cko-gateway/README.md

 #### Limitations of Code/Shortcuts taken.
 (Given time constraint):
 * No auth.
+  * Although have semi mimmicked this - we pass merchantID as a query param to GET
+  * If merchant ID doesn't match merchant ID for payment, we return 404.
+  * In real world merchant ID would be added as a claim during auth rather than passed in querystring.
 * No logging.
 * Low test coverage.
 I have written a few examples, so you can see how I test/frameworks used etc.
 * Have created an in memory repository implementation for quick POC.